AkashSDas/git-and-github/README.md

 - git stash pop - to pop the stash and bring back your work
 - git stash list - to see the list of stashes
 - git stash clear - to clear all the stashes
+- git stash apply - to apply the stash

+When to use `pop` and `apply`:

+- Let's say you've a login functionality in the stash then you would want to use pop since you don't want it
+- Let's say you have footer functionality in the stash then you would want to use apply since you may want to use it in multiple web pages
+- It depends on what you want to achieve

 Be careful because you could end with merge conflicts when updating same lines of code in different stashes.

+To get output like `diff`:

+- git stash show <stash-id> - simple
+- git stash show -p <stash-id> - detailed

 ## git rebase